 The Melting Chocolate Bar

-Percy Spencer, who was a self taught engineer in these technologies, was working on the radar technology with the Raytheon Corporation.
+Percy Spencer, who was a self-taught engineer in these technologies, was working on the radar technology with the Raytheon Corporation.

 Percy noticed something very strange when he was working on a new vacuum tube that is called a magnetron.
 When the magnetron was energized and he was standing close enough to it, the chocolate bar in his pocket started to melt!
-So then, being very curious, he placed some popcorn kernels close to the magnetron and energized it again, and standing back watched as the popcorn popped around is laboratory bench.
+So then, being very curious, he placed some popcorn kernels close to the magnetron and energized it again, and standing back watched as the popcorn popped around his laboratory bench.

 Percy fashioned a metal box with a hole in it so that he could feed in the microwave power.
 Now the microwaves entering the box could escape, and this had the effect of increasing the density of the electromagnetic field.
 When food was introduced into the metal box, it was observed that the increase in temperature of the food was very rapid indeed.
-These necessary experiments were to become the basis of an invention that was to revolutionize cooking and form the foundation for a multi-million dollar industry – the microwave oven.
+These necessary experiments were to become the basis of an invention that was going to revolutionize cooking and form the foundation for a multi-million dollar industry – the microwave oven.

 Some Features of Over Stove Microwave

-The next procedure includes preparing the space for the microwave to fit in.
-For that, the typical measurements are 30” in width as well as 12” in breadth.
+The next procedure includes preparing the space where the microwave will fit in.
+The typical measurements are 30” in width and 12” in breadth.
 You need the help of someone who knows how to install them or otherwise you may face some problems while doing it yourself.
-Moreover while installing the over the stove microwave, you may go for a quick suggestion.
-Just relocate your oven from its original position and place it back after you’re done with the installation.
-By doing so, you have so much more space to work for.
-Now you can work freely and make all the arrangements in an ordered manner and make sure that the microwave can fit in the space above your stove.
+Moreover, while installing the over-the-stove microwave, you may want to consider this quick suggestion.
+Relocate your stove from its original position and place it back after you’re done with the installation.
+By doing so, you have so much more space to work with.
+You can now freely and make all the arrangements in an ordered manner and make sure that the microwave can fit in the space above your stove.

 How to install the over the stove microwave